michael-trovato/advanced-macro-calculator/README.md

 40 inches / 70 inches = 0.57 (Elevated Health Risk)

-### Exercise
+### Exercise Recommendations

 #### Resistence Training

 - **Frequency:** It is advised to work each muscle group at least once per week.
 This frequency aids in preventing muscle atrophy.
-- **For Muscle Gain:** If your goal is hypertrophy, consider engaging each muscle group twice weekly.
+- **For Muscle Gain:** If your goal is hypertrophy, consider engaging each muscle group twice-weekly.
 This frequency is often recommended to optimize muscle growth.
 - **Recovery and Training:** To maximize hypertrophy, it would be ideal to schedule your training routine in such a way that you rework each muscle group as soon as it recovers.
 - **Volume:** The volume of training (total number of sets and repetitions) is important for muscle growth and should be adjusted according to individual factors such as training experience, muscle mass, and recovery capacity.
 Typically, more experienced lifters might need a higher volume to continue making gains due to adaptations in muscle endurance and strength.